Breakthrough Harvest

 -Purpose to make God’s Word and His presence the first and last thing on your mind daily

--Commit to not miss a church service (midweek & Sundays ) and arrive on time
+-Commit to not miss a church service (Wednesdays & Sundays ) and arrive on time.

 TYPES OF FASTS